Lcrypto/Construct-Long-Length-Block-and-Convolutional-MET-QC-LDPC-/README.md

-In practice, we use the Lattice-based method (Kannan embeding, SVP, SBP) to achieve this goal, but you can use Dumer or Brouwer-Zimmerman implementation from GAP/MAGMA.
+In practice, we use the Lattice-based method (Kannan embeding, SVP, SBP, Block Korkin-Zolotarev, BKZ for solution Shortest Basis Problem) to achieve this goal, but you can use Dumer or Brouwer-Zimmerman implementation from GAP/MAGMA.
 According to our (Usatyuk Vasiliy) results in the code distance challenge at https://decodingchallenge.org/low-weight/, Lattice methods are superior:
 ![alt text](https://github.com/Lcrypto/Length-und-Rate-adaptive-code/blob/master/Code_distance_challenge.png)